allegro/allegro.tech/_posts/2019-05-09-hermes-1-released.md

 In addition, Hermes is extendable, meaning you can plug in custom implementations of many interfaces used underneath.
 For example, our Hermes clusters are extended by internal functionalities like discovery service mechanism, service catalog ownership or custom OAuth provider.

-So which message broker should you use?
-There is no simple answer to this question.
-Before you make a decision, it’s worth to gather all your requirements, prioritize them and find out which message broker fits your needs best.

 In the end, there is no silver bullet for all challenges.
 At Allegro for example, most developer teams use Hermes, but a few teams use raw Kafka directly.